 The options are endless

-Visitors can choose from more than 70 name brand retailers and restaurants as they stroll the expansive 325,000-square foot open-air outlet.
+Choose from more than 70 name brand retailers and restaurants as you stroll the expansive 325,000-square foot open-air outlet.
 Stores offering jewelry, children's clothing, menswear, ladies apparel, home furnishings, outdoor gear, and sportswear make up a wide variety of options.
 And, there's something for every budget, too.

-The Asheville Outlets recently debuted two new DC Fast Chargers, or electric vehicle charging stations.
-The stations can charge up an electric vehicle in under 30 minutes.
+The Asheville Outlets has two DC Fast Chargers, or electric vehicle charging stations.
+The stations can charge up an electric vehicle in under 30 minutes!
 Overall, the Asheville Outlets has four Level 2 medium speed charging stations and eight Tesla Superchargers.
 Any type of plug-in electric vehicle can now charge at one of these stations.

 Dogs make great shopping companions

 Not only are the Asheville Outlets a perfect place for families, but family pets are welcome to come along on the shopping adventure.
 Nearly all the outlet stores allow dogs inside.
 There's also a special "doggie way station" with a water fountain and a grassy area for pets to enjoy.

 The Asheville Outlets host special events throughout the year including a Kid's Day, Community Day, Air Dogs Competition, and other fundraisers to benefit local organizations and communities.

 The Asheville Outlets are convenient to some of the best Asheville-area adventures and experiences.
 Virtually across the street are numerous popular local restaurants, including Papas and Beer and Stone Ridge Tavern.